Colombia travel guide

 Political demonstrations can occur in the capital city of Bogota and throughout the country.
 These can be confrontational and occasionally turn violent.
 You should monitor local media and avoid all demonstrations.

 Terrorists are very likely to try to carry out attacks in Colombia.
-The threat comes from the ELN (Ejército de Liberación Nacional), dissidents from the demobilising FARC guerilla group (Revolutionary Armed Forces of Colombia), and other illegal armed groups.
+The threat comes from the National Liberation Army (ELN), dissidents from the demobilising FARC guerrilla group (Revolutionary Armed Forces of Colombia), and other illegal armed groups.

-The FARC and the Colombian government agreed a bilateral ceasefire from August 2016.
-However, other illegal armed groups exist and there are still instances of indiscriminate attacks against public transport, industrial infrastructure (eg oil and energy facilities), government buildings and other state installations.
+However, dissident members of the FARC and other illegal armed groups exist, and there are still instances of indiscriminate attacks against public transport, industrial infrastructure (eg oil and energy facilities), government buildings and other state installations.

 The principal intended target of these attacks is not usually foreign tourists.
 However, the pattern of these attacks means that incidents in public spaces and other areas visited by foreigners can’t be ruled out.
 Past methods of attack have included car bombs, grenade attacks and explosive devices left in buildings.